liliarte-1/data-engineering_course-project/README.md

 It is important to save the raw data to compare the before and after to keep track of how many values were correct or had changed.

-1. There is whole Spain data, which we will keep it in a separate csv, because it might be interesting to study in the future.
 2. The name and the postal code are in the same column, so is compulsory to divide it.
     After, the ["Lugar de residencia"] column is not necesary.
     Also, is necessary to drop the MUNICIPIOS line, which is useless and is only to separate from Spain.